-The goal of the Quality Management (QM) program is to ensure our clients are receiving appropriate care, that residents of Tehama County have access to services, and that quality is an ongoing process focused on continued improvement.
+The mission of the Quality Management program is to ensure our clients receive excellent, accurate, and appropriate assistance, that Tehama County residents have access to our services, and that quality care is an ongoing process focused on continued improvement.

-The QM program reviews state regulations in order to ensure our programs, policies, and practices are up to date and within the best practices.
-Additionally, the Behavioral Health Center is reviewed annually by the state and/or its designee for quality assessment purposes.
-Things reviewed include adherence to regulations, adequacy and accessibility to services, and beneficiary protection, including patients’ rights issues and client satisfaction.
+The Quality Management program examines state regulations to ensure our programs, policies, and procedures are current and within accepted practices.
+It is very important that we adhere to legal requirements, suitability, accessibility to services, and beneficiary protection, including patients’ rights issues and client satisfaction.

-The QM program provides training on the above issues to Behavioral Health Center staff members and solicits feedback on areas needing further improvement.
-The QM program maintains a Quality Improvement Workplan to ensure commitment to continued improvement.
-This workplan is updated annually and can be found in Links below.
+The Quality Management program provides training on the above issues to staff members and solicits feedback on areas needing refinement.
+We also maintain a Quality Improvement Workplan to ensure commitment to advancement.
+This workplan is updated annually and can be found here.

-The Quality Improvement Program is designed to develop, implement, coordinate, monitor and evaluate performance activities throughout the MHP.
-The primary concerns of the QI Program include, but are not limited to:
+The Quality Improvement Program is designed to implement, coordinate, monitor, and evaluate performance activities.
+The primary concerns include, but are not limited to: